-In 1Corinthians Paul deals with some congregational issues and in 1Cor 14:35 he tells wives: “if they will learn any thing, let them ask their husbands at home: for it is a shame for women to speak in the church.”
+In his first epistle to the Corinthians Paul deals with some congregational issues and in 1Cor 14:35 he says about wives: “if they will learn anything, let them ask their husbands at home, because it is a shame for women to speak in the church.”

 This strongly suggests that husbands were asking questions in congregations – but how many preachers finish their sermons with “Any questions?”

 Imagine the scene – Paul arrives in a new place and preaches a sermon to the gathered people.
 Does he stand up and leave, or will there be questions?
 Jesus was often questioned by His disciples afterwards Mat 13:10-11 and Mk 4:10,34.
 The Gentiles in Antioch wanted an after-church fellowship, which Paul was happy to encourage Act 13:43.
 The disputes described in the Acts of the Apostles Act 7:57 and Act 13:45 show that congregations discussed what was said.
 The disciples gathered in homes to have fellowship Act 2:46 and collective prayer Act 12:12.